-Area Course Title Concentration Credit H ours Religious Heritage NT 10000 Introduction to Interpreting the New Testamen t 3 OT 10000 Introduction to Interpreting the Old Testament 3 TH 10000 Christian Beliefs 3 CH 10000 Introduction to Church History 3

-Cultural Context ET 20000 Introduction to Christian Ethics 3

-Total Core Hours 15

-Electives ake 15 credit hours of electives, 9 of which must be in the ney seek to focus their thesis.
-15

-Integrative Semi- nar and Thesis 6

-Total Credit Hours for the MAR Degree 36
+Area Course Title Credit Ho urs Religious Heritage NT 10000 Introduction to Interpreting the New Testament 3 OT 10000 Introduction to Interpreting the Old Testament 3 HT 10000 Christian Heritage I 3 HT 20000 Christian Heritage II 3 Cultural Context ET 20000 Introduction to Christian Ethics 3 Total Core Hours 15 Electives ake 15 credit hours of electives, 9 of which must be in the ley seek to focus their thesis.
+15 Integrative Seminar and Thesis semester of cou thesis.
+The Intermethodology, b Students shall r complete an integrative seminar during the second resework that will prepare them for completing their grative Seminar will assist students in developing a libliography, and theoretical foundation for their thesis. eccive 3 credit hours for completing the Integrative additional 3 credit hours upon completion of the thesis 6 Total Credit Hou ırs 36

-Total Credit Hours for the MAR Degree

-Additional Graduation Requirements: M.A.R. students are required to earn 6 Theological Coloquia credits and earn a minimum 2.00 cumulative grade point average.
+Additional Graduation Requirements: MAR students are required to earn 6 Theological Colloquia credits and earn a minimum 2.00 cumulative grade point average.